diogoaurelio/schedoscopeWiki/Spark-Transformations.md

 `classNameOf(classImplementingSparkJob: Object)` returns the fully qualified class name of the passed class / object implementing a Spark job.
 This is useful, if the Spark job resides on Schedoscope's classpath.

+### resource

+`resource(pathToClasspathResource: String)` allows one to use a resource from the classpath, e.g., a Python script packaged with Schedoscope, to be used as the `mainJarOrPy` of a Spark transformation.
+Given a resource path starting with `classpath://`, it returns an absolute filesystem path to the resource after copying that resource to a temporary file.

 ### runOnSpark

 `runOnSpark(hiveTransformation: HiveTransformation)` creates a Spark transformation from a given Hive transformation in order to execute it with SparkSQL.
 Note that there may be syntactical, semantical, and configuration differences between HiveQL and SparkSQL.